pawelgrzybek/pawelgrzybek.com/content/posts/2019-10-31-top-picks-2019-october.md

 ## [Faces of Open Source](http://www.facesofopensource.com)

-This is beautiful project!
+This is a beautiful project!
 Look and read some info about the creators of projects that you use all the time.
 I am a big fan — instant follow on Instagram!

 ## [Introducing Concurrent Mode (Experimental)](https://reactjs.org/docs/concurrent-mode-intro.html)

-A great guide to get your hands dirty in experimental concurrent mode in [React](https://reactjs.org/).
+A great guide to get your hands dirty in the experimental concurrent mode in [React](https://reactjs.org/).
 This is an update that developers are waiting for since the big famous announcement last year.
-This is still and work in progress so bare that in mind and do not include any of patterns presented on this article in production ready codebase.
+This is still and work in progress so bear that in mind and do not include any of the patterns presented in this article in production-ready codebase.

 ## [The two-value syntax of the CSS Display property](https://hacks.mozilla.org/2019/10/the-two-value-syntax-of-the-css-display-property/)